 Simplify the celebrations and also plan ahead of time as it can help you minimize stress.
 Try to avoid situations that may confuse or frustrate them.
 This way, you can experience pleasant holidays with your loved ones with dementia.

-To learn more about our home care services, contact our caregiving team today at ActivePro on how our caregivers can support your loved ones living with dementia.
+To learn more about our home care services, contact our caregiving team today at ActivePro on how our caregivers in Toronto can support your loved ones living with dementia.